 PICNIC TABLE ARTISTS

-I am a native here in the Columbia River Gorge as I was born and raised in North Bonneville, (the last baby born in the old town off Bonneville before it was relocated and flooded), and Stevenson High School graduate of class 1996.
+I am native to the Columbia River Gorge as I was born and raised in North Bonneville, (the last baby born in the old town off Bonneville before it was relocated and flooded), and Stevenson High School graduate of class 1996.
 I got into Spray Paint art when I looked up how to paint flames for my old rusted riding lawn mower 3 years ago.
 I watched street performers do amazing art and fell in love with it.
 I have been addicted ever since.
 My art is on Pinterest and Facebook.
 I was honored to win 3rd place in the Artists of the Gorge 2020 with my Bridge of the Gods Lightning piece.
-I again felt honored to participate in decorating a table for you to enjoy while visiting, I hope you like it!